pact-foundation/pact-5-minute-getting-started-guide/README.md

 #### Run the Provider tests

 Let's run the provider test.
 If you like, click around the project to see the files from above in context.
-The most interesting file is the consumer test in `./provider/provider.spec.js` .
+The most interesting file is the provider test in `./provider/provider.spec.js` .